2013 Mississippi State Bulldogs football team: Kentucky

 Mississippi State coach Dan Mullen came to the postgame press conference, sat in his chair, adjusted the microphone and then let out a strange noise that was somewhere between a scream and sigh of relief.
 The Bulldogs had picked up their first Southeastern Conference victory of the season.
 But it wasn't easy at all.
 Mississippi State beat Kentucky 28–22 on Thursday night at Davis Wade Stadium.
 The Bulldogs built a 21–7 lead in the first half, but couldn't secure the game until Kentucky's last drive fell short at Mississippi State's 29 with 21 seconds left.

-Dak Prescott threw for 268 yards and two touchdowns and also caught a 17-yard touchdown pass in another impressive all-around performance.
+Dak Prescott threw for 268 yards and two touchdowns and also caught a 17-yard touchdown pass.
 He completed a career-high 23 of 34 passes and also rushed for 33 yards.
 Jameon Lewis had a 19-yard touchdown run, caught a 17-yard scoring pass and also threw the 17-yard touchdown to Prescott on a trick play.
 Mississippi State (4–3, 1–2 SEC) beat Kentucky (1–6, 0–4) for a fifth straight season.
-It's the second time this season Lewis has had rushing, receiving and passing touchdowns in a game.
+It was the second time that season Lewis had rushing, receiving and passing touchdowns in a game.
 The 5-foot-9, 195-pound senior was a quarterback in high school and Mullen relishes his diverse skill set.

 Kentucky's Joe Mansour made a 44-yard field goal with 8:15 remaining to pull the Wildcats to 28–22.

 Mississippi State chewed up 6 minutes of clock the ensuing next drive, but Kentucky had one final chance.
 The Wildcats methodically moved downfield until Maxwell Smith's fourth-down pass missed its target and Mississippi State escaped.